Vectorface/style_typescript/README.md

   - The class should include a block comment containing the description of the class
   - The constructor should contain a JSDoc comment annotating any input parameters.
   - All methods and variables on a class must have `public` or `private` as a scope.
+  - Static methods and variables at the top of the class above instance methods and variables.

   ```typescript
   /**